williamhowardsnyder/williamhowardsnyder.github.io/_posts/2021-02-10-Word_Embeddings.markdown

 ---
 layout: post
 title: "Word Embeddings"
-date: 2021-02-02 00:00:00 -0000
+date: 2021-03-30 00:00:00 -0000
 categories: Word Embedding
 ---
 # Introduction:
 In natural language processing and other related disciplines, it is often useful to treat words as vectors of real numbers in some high dimensional space.
 One intuitive way to do this is by one hot encoding, where all words are numbered off and assiged a vector $v_i$ such that the $i$th word is all zeros except for a 1 in the $i$th coordinate.
-For example, if "dog" was your 3rd word it would be assigned the vector $[0 \; 0 \; 1 \; 0 \; 0\; ... \; 0]$.
+For example, if "dog" was the 3rd word in your vocabulary it would be assigned the vector $[0 \; 0 \; 1 \; 0 \; 0\; ... \; 0]$.
 This is a relatively simple scheme, but as you might imagine, the number of dimensions explodes with the number of words that you're considering.
-This means that algorithms will run slower on this data.
+This means that algorithms will run slower when processing this data.
 Moreover, it doesn't take into account the context in which words are used.
-Over the course of this blog post we will explore a technique called <a href="https://en.wikipedia.org/wiki/Word_embedding">word embedding</a>, that will involve representing words as vectors in a much lower dimensional space, and in a way that preserves their semantic and syntactic relationships.
-What this means is that similar words will be close together.
+Over the course of this blog post we will explore a technique called <a href="https://en.wikipedia.org/wiki/Word_embedding">word embedding</a>, that involves representing words as vectors in a much lower dimensional space, and in a way that preserves their semantic and syntactic relationships.

 Today, we are going to look at a word embedding that uses singular value decomposition and see how it performs on the task of completing analogies.
 Consider the following analogy:
 {:refdef: style="text-align: center;"}